andrew/ultimate-awesome/README.md

 - [awesome-kafka](https://github.com/nayekabhishek1/awesome-kafka) - A curated list about Apache Kafka.
 - [awesome-a2a-libraries](https://github.com/nMaroulis/awesome-a2a-libraries) - A curated list of Agent-to-Agent (A2A) libraries and SDKs, organized by programming language.
 - [mlsecops-devsecops-awesome](https://github.com/noobpk/mlsecops-devsecops-awesome) - A repository for MLSecOps and DevSecOps research and more!.
+- [awesome-pdf](https://github.com/OneOffTech/awesome-pdf) - A curated list of amazingly libraries, services and resources to work with PDF files.
 - [orm-awesome](https://github.com/oreillymedia/orm-awesome) - O'Reilly Awesome List.
 - [awesome-text-ml](https://github.com/oskar-j/awesome-text-ml) - A curated list of ML awesome frameworks & libraries for text data.
 - [awesome-practices](https://github.com/ParanoidUser/awesome-practices) - Practices and standards that shape how software gets built.